Almost mathematics, Persistence module, and Tamarkin category: Covariant Verdier duality of microsupport

 is an equivalence.
 The inverse of $\bD_{\cC}$ can be given by $\bD_{\cC^\op}^\op$. \end{Thm}

-Here, we discuss a generalization of microsupport\footnote{The idea is known to experts for sometime, and we learn this idea from Marco Volpe.} and discuss its interaction with covariant Verdier duality.
+Here, we discuss a generalization of microsupport\footnote{The idea is originally due to Beilinson \cite{Topological_epsilon}, and we learned this idea from Marco Volpe.} and discuss its interaction with the covariant Verdier duality.

-Now, we set $M$ to be a smooth manifold.
+Now, let $M$ be a smooth manifold.
 The classical story of microsupport from Kashiwara and Schapira corresponds to the case $\cC=\Mod(\bfk)$ for a discrete commutative ring.
 This story was extended to any compactly generated stable category by \cite{Amicrolocallemma_infinitycat}.
-On the other hand, it is noticed that the definition does not run very well beyond compact generation case \cite[Remark 4.24]{Efimov-K-theory}.
+On the other hand, it is noticed that the definition does not behave very well beyond the compactly generated case \cite[Remark 4.24]{Efimov-K-theory}.